mimocha/ga-lancer/README.md

 This simulation was done for the Robot Lancer competition 2018.
 Work was done between October 2017 - March 2018.
 Files are being revised and uploaded retroactively.

 ---
+### Revision 0.03.4
+Renamed repository from "MATLAB-GA-Simulation" to "ga-lancer" For shorter and less generic name.

+---
 ### Revision 0.03.3